 Seems impossible, right?
 Nevertheless.

-Lightyear has already achieved two key milestones on the road to manufacturing its first commercial vehicle.
-In July, the company ran track tests that showed the Lightyear One prototype can travel 709 km (441 miles) on a single charge.
-The company aims to get the maximum range possible from a relatively small battery, which means the battery and solar panels aren't overly heavy.
+Lightyear has already reached two key milestones on the way to producing its first commercial vehicle.
+In July, the company performed track tests that showed the Lightyear One prototype can travel 709 km (441 miles) on a single charge.
+The company aims to get as much range as possible from a relatively small battery, meaning the battery and solar panels aren't overly heavy.

 Most recently, on October 18, the company conducted a week of testing of duration to ensure the safety of the Lightyear One.
 For these tests (shown in the video above), the vehicle was driven over rough terrain and pothole-filled roads to prove it can withstand real-world conditions.